Codrut Turcanu (the most productive Internet Marketing copywriter)

 What makes some landing pages convert as high as 65% while the most struggle for 5%?

-#1 – Overall Offer (HEADLINE) – the simpler, the better (it should be reader benefit-oriented)
+#1 – Overall Offer (HEADLINE) – the simple, the better (it should be reader benefit-oriented)

 “On the average, five times as many people read the headline as read the body copy.
 When you have written your headline, you have spent eighty cents out of your dollar.”- David Ogilvy